 The non-profit transitioned to Merchants' full-maintenance program, which included detailed evaluation of the vehicle types the organization needed and their anticipated repairs.
 The solution was a two-year, closed-end lease with full maintenance.
 This resulted in a guaranteed fixed monthly cost for budgeting purposes, and the full maintenance package allowed the community to use the staff more efficiently, resulting in "significant" annual savings.

-Case Study #3: Administered Maintenance Solution
+Case Study #3: Trying Out an Administered Maintenance Solution

 When a national convenience and gas station chain needed to simplify its vehicle maintenance administration, it approached Merchants Fleet Management, which offered the company an administered maintenance program.